jim-meyer/PrimeChallenge/README.md

 PrimeChallenge is a REST service that will calculate all the prime number between two integer values asynchronously.
 The caller can the poll the server for the results.
 If some caller has already made a request for a give start/end integer pair then future callers will get their answers very quickly since the results are cached in a redis server.

 ## Requirements
-This server was developed on Windows and hence the instructions for installing it and its prerequisites are tailoered to Windows.
-But I've included Linux info as well.
+This server was initially developed on Windows.
+But it should support Linux equally well.
+The instructions include information on both OSes.

+It is perhaps easiest to use this on Linux where it is easy to run redis and the PrimeChallenge server locally on a single box.

 Flask must be installed to run the web service.
 See http://flask.pocoo.org/docs/1.0/installation/.